Mindfly/uLocate/README.md

 ## Contributing

 If you would like to contribute to uLocate, we would love your help!
-This package has been thoroughly wireframed (for release and future updates), so please follow the patterns and intent displayed in them: https://moqups.com/mindfly/9TFhrBLu
+This package has been thoroughly wireframed (for release and future updates), so please follow the patterns and intent displayed in them: [uLocate Moqups](https://moqups.com/mindfly/9TFhrBLu)

 ## Solution Contents